kin-y/Rabot/README.md

 A rabbit-monitoring system

 ## Steps
-1. Prepare a usb webcam and raspberry pi, mine is model 3 B. rtggfZX
+1. Prepare a usb webcam and raspberry pi, mine is model 3 b.

 2. Install ffmpeg on your pi.
 If you are using Raspbian, check this tutorial https://www.assetbank.co.uk/support/documentation/install/ffmpeg-debian-squeeze/ffmpeg-debian-jessie/